haesleinhuepf/cli-bob/README.md

 ## Usage

-On the termal start typing `bob` and afterwards specify what you want to do.
+On the terminal start typing `bob` and afterwards specify what you want to do.
 `cli-bob` will then generate a command proposal for you and you can hit ENTER to run it.
 You can also modify the command before running it.
 Hit ESC to cancel execution.